 Australia’s first community mini-grid was proudly launched in Yackandandah in 2017 with the goal of becoming a totally renewable town by 2022.
-I have been privileged to be part of the team at Mondo and support Yackandandah on its rewarding journey.

 Over the past two years we have observed how strong a community can be in; reducing its footprint on the environment, influencing the future of energy, creating opportunities, and tackling complex questions for a brighter future.